Everything we do is about supporting disabled people to live, learn and work as independently as they choose, whatever their ability.

 You have the right to be kept informed about how we process your personal data.
-Our privacy notice guarantees that we will do this, and provides you with specific information about how we use and work with your personal data.
+Our privacy notice has therefore been designed to provide you with specific information about how we use and work with your personal data.
 You can always contact us if you would like further information about your personal data or your rights.

 Right of access